pabloripoll/docker-wordpress-6-4-php-fpm/README.md

 ### DB Install

-If it is needed to restart project from base, you can use a init database .sql file to start from installation point in time.
+If it is needed to restart the project from base installation, you can use the init database .sql file to restart at that point in time.
+Though is not common to use, helps to check and test installation health.
 ```bash
 $ make database-install

 WORDPRESS database has been installed.
 ```

-For this repository, by default comes with a main admin user:
+This repository comes with an initialized .sql with a main admin user:
 - User: admin
 - Password: 123456